nucciodinome/Web-Scraping-Data-Mining/index.md

+# Web Scraping and Data Mining: a gentle introduction

-## Welcome to this short tutorial on Web Scraping and Data Mining techniques!
+**Welcome to this short tutorial on Web Scraping and Data Mining techniques!**

 You can use the [editor on GitHub](https://github.com/nucciodinome/Web-Scraping-Data-Mining/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.